inmanta/inmanta-core/docs/lsm/transfer_optimization/transfer_optimization.rst

 =======

 The Inmanta server validates every lifecycle that is exported to the server and it will reject any lifecycle with incorrect state-preserving transfers.
-The server will for example reject transfers that connect a state that exports resources with a state that doesn't export resources.
+The server will for example reject lifecycles with state-preserving transfers that connect a state that exports resources with a state that doesn't export resources.
 However, the server cannot exhaustively detect all cases where transfers are incorrectly marked as state-preserving.
-Situations where the service model performs a conditional check on the state of the instance are not covered.
 As such, it's important to add tests that validate whether the service model behaves consistently, whether or not the :inmanta.environment-settings:setting:`enable_lsm_transfer_optimization` environment setting is enabled.